Curious about how to make a DIY t-shirt with heat transfer vinyl?

 HTV is generally not recommended for:

 If this seems like a lot of information to remember: don’t worry about it!
-HTV is super easy to use and I learn best by experimenting so we’ll just dive right in together.
+HTV is super easy to use and I learn by experimenting so we’ll just dive right in together.

 Making an iron-on transfer design (important tips before you start)